ahmedashraf0001/MoonLight-discord-theme/README.md

 8. **Enjoy Moonlight Theme:**
    - Once loaded, the Moonlight theme will transform your Discord interface with its sleek design and enhanced usability.

-## Feedback and Issues

-If you encounter any issues with the Moonlight theme or have suggestions for improvements, please [submit an issue](https://github.com/your-username/moonlight-discord-theme/issues) on GitHub.
-Your feedback is highly appreciated!

----

-**Note:** This theme is designed for use with BetterDiscord and may not be compatible with other Discord modding platforms.
+**Note:** This theme is designed for use with Vencord and may not be compatible with other Discord modding platforms.
 Ensure you have the latest version of BetterDiscord installed for optimal performance.